mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ## ....anything _else_ in this page?

-If there's a passport number in this page, maybe there's even more?
-Maybe all bets are off and there's the lost launch codes to the Sydney Opera House, or Harold Holt[^holt].
+Well damn if Tony Abbott's passport number is in here, maybe there's like wayyyyy more.
+Maybe this page goes off and there's the lost launch codes to the Sydney Opera House, or Harold Holt[^holt].

-A phone number maybe?
-Searching for `phone` and `number` didn't get anywhere, but sometimes you gotta do a huge galaxy brain move.
-So I searched for `614`, the first 3 digits of an Australian phone number. _That_ led me to a whole lot of _this_:

 [^holt]: Backstory: Harold Holt was another former Prime Minster and we... lost him?
 He disappeared while going for a swim one morning.
 This is not a joke.
 We named Harold Holt Memorial Swimming Pool after him.
 I repeat, this is _not_ a joke. //todo references

+Well, maybe there's a phone number.
+Searching for `phone` and `number` didn't get anywhere, but sometimes you gotta do a huge galaxy brain move.
+So I searched for `614`, the first 3 digits of an Australian phone number, using my colossal and highly celestial galaxy brain. _That_ led me to something called `PNRRemarks`, which looked like this:

 //todo replace with screenshot

 ```
 RQST QF HK1 HNDSYD/03EN|FQTV QF HK1|CTCM QF HK1 61[redacted passenger phone number]|CKIN QF HN1 DO NOT SEAT ROW [row number] PLS SEAT LAST ROW OF [row letter] WINDOW
 ```
-It keeps going, too.
-It's labelled `PNRRemarks`.

 In what is surely the subtweeting of the century, it also has a section saying "HITOMI CALLED RQSTING FASTTRACK FOR MR. ABBOTT".

 ![Blurred picture of PNRRemarks section showing "hitomi called"]()

-So this looks like...
-Qantas staff talking to eachother _about_ Tony Abbott, but not _to_ him.
-The flight was from Tokyo to Sydney, so presumably she works at Qantas in Tokyo.
-She must be requesting a "fasttrack" (I thought that was only a thing in movies???) from another Qantas employee.
+I realised this was like...
+Qantas staff talking to eachother _about_ Tony Abbott, but not _to_ him?.
+Hitomi must be requesting a "fasttrack" (I thought that was only a thing in movies???) from another Qantas employee.

 Hey for real though?
 For reeeal though?
 What is even going on here?
 Why do Qantas flight staff talk to eachother via this passenger information field?
 Why do they send the messages about you _to_ you when you manage your booking?
+I'll never know because I suddenly got distracted with

 ### Forbidden airline code

-I realised the allcaps spaghetti must be some airline code for something, and eventually found several ancient forbidden PDFs that explained some of the codes.
+I realised the allcaps museli must be some airline code for something, and eventually found several ancient forbidden PDFs that explained some of the codes.

 Apparently, they're called "SSR codes" (Special Service Request).
 There are codes for things like "Vegetarian lacto-ovo meal" (`VLML`), "Vegetarian oriental meal" (`VOML`), and even "Vegetarian vegan meal" (`VGML`).
 Because I was curious about these codes, here's some for you to be curious about too (tag urself, I'm `UMNR`):